 Statistical tests

-In this session, we will introduce methods to adjust p-values to account for multiple testing, learn advanced programming techniques including for loops and writing custom functions, and cover basic statistical tests to conduct hypothesis testing for different combinations of continuous, categorical, and paired data.
+In this section, we will cover basic statistical tests to conduct hypothesis testing for different combinations of continuous, categorical, and paired data.

 Two categorical variables